-EXCERPT FROM "LOCAL BILL/SPECIAL ACT PROCESS" by House Committee on Local Government Affairs
+EXCERPT FROM "LOCAL BILL/SPECIAL ACT PROCESS" by the House Subcommittee on Local Administration, Federal Affairs & Special Districts and shall continue to be combined.

 Referendum in Lieu of Notice

 Under s.
 10. Art.III of the State Constitution, the effectiveness of any local bill not properly advertised in advance must be conditioned upon approval of the affected voters.
 In such bills, the customary effective date is replaced with a section that calls for a referendum and conditions the fate of the act on the outcome of the election.